When will we finally bring an end to child labour?

 The causes of child labour are multi-faceted.
 The major factor, however, remains economic.
 As long as families are not able to earn a decent living from their crops, and youth lack decent employment opportunities, the SDG target will remain difficult to achieve.

-Ten years ago, we began to adapt our approach.
-In 2009 we became the first certification scheme to implement a rights-based approach to child labour elimination, ensuring that child protection is a key outcome.
+In 2009, we became the first certification scheme to implement a rights-based approach to child labour elimination, ensuring that child protection is a key outcome.
 We spoke to thousands of children and young people in Fairtrade producer communities about their views and needs.
-And we collaborated with NGOs, child rights organizations, academic institutions, businesses and governments to seek solutions that would bring together all actors in the supply chain.
+We also collaborated with NGOs, child rights organizations, academic institutions, businesses, and governments to seek solutions that would bring together all actors in the supply chain.

 Young people and their communities must be at the heart of any solution